 If you’re intimidated by the idea of tracing and cutting out patterns, a square or cube-shaped chair is a simple alternative you might enjoy creating.

-To form your top, bottom and side panels, simply measure and cut six identical square pieces of fabric slightly larger than the desired size of the chair.
+To form your top, bottom and side panels, measure and cut six identical square pieces of fabric slightly larger than the desired size of the chair.

 Using a sewing machine, sew all sides together to form a cube, leaving the last two sides open.
 Sew a zipper into place, and repeat the same steps to create an inner muslin liner.